Icon1cc/BrainMe/README.md

 # BrainMe.
-Welcome to the repository showcasing the design and build of a Trivia game mobile application with React Native.
+Welcome to the repository showcasing the design and build of a trivia game mobile application with React Native.
 This project uses **Convex** which is a Typescript backend service solution and **Clerk** for authentication and user management.

 ## Notes.